Gaja Hornby Tour: Background and development

 The tour was announced in February 2019.
-It was planned to begin on 24 May 2019 with a concert in Arena COS Torwar in Warsaw, Poland, but the show was cancelled and the first concert was rescheduled and moved to a new venue.
+It was planned to begin on 24 May 2019 with a concert at the Arena COS Torwar in Warsaw, Poland, but the show was cancelled and the first concert was rescheduled and moved to a different venue.
 The tour officially began on 2 October 2019 and took place at Warsaw's Stodoła club.
 Overall, it visited five clubs in Poland, ending on 25 October 2019 at Białystok's "Gwint" club; the sixth and final date at Lublin's Klub30 scheduled for 30 October 2019 was cancelled two days prior for undisclosed reasons.

 Set list

-During the tour, Margaret performed songs from her fourth studio album Gaja Hornby (2019), some of her biggest hits, and three new songs.
+During the tour, Margaret performed songs from her fourth studio album Gaja Hornby (2019), some of her biggest hits, and three unreleased songs.
 This set list is based on available sources covering the 2 October 2019 concert in Warsaw and may not be complete.
 The list does not reflect the order in which the songs were performed during the concert.